xkr47/nitor-backend/stateless-cookie-crypto.md

 Encryption will be done with AESGCM which is an AEAD algorithm that provides both verification and encyrption at the same time.
 The speed (or slowness) of the chosen algorithm will not matter since the cookies will be relatively long lived and the server will cache the seen valid cookies in memory.

+*Q: what about often-changing "custom application state"; some requests may specify some previous cookie value; should we perhaps keep the last two(?) cookie values in the cache?*

 ## compression

 Optional deflate compression of the content will be used.
 While compressing before encrypting can reduce the encryption security the randomness to the compression engine from the semi-random data in the beginning should offset it.